Khloe Kardashian Glows In First Selfie After Tristan Thompson Reunion

 “Khloe and Tristan were acting like a happy family at True’s birthday party but it was all for their little girl – and the cameras.
 Khloe didn’t say two words to Tristan and he made no attempt to speak to her either,” the source added of the couple’s rocky co-parenting relationship.

-Fans can see more of Khloe Kardashian by following her on Instagram, or watching Season 16 of Keeping Up With the Kardashians on Sunday nights at 9 p.m.
+Fans can see more of Khloe Kardashian by following her on Instagram or watching Season 16 of Keeping Up With the Kardashians on Sunday nights at 9 p.m.